daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 AWS Batch is fully managed service that performs batch processing at any scale.
 Batch will **dynamically launch EC2 instances or Spot Instances**, and will provision the right amount of compute and memory.

-Batch jobs are defined as **Docker images** and run on ECS.
-Support compute environments including EC2 on demand, EC2 spot, or Fargate.
+AWS Batch orchestrates on EC2, ECS, and EKS (with and without Fargate).
+Batch jobs are defined as **Docker images**.

 ### Features